 - AC 100.
 Introduction to Accounting 3 hours.
 An introduction to the terminology, concepts, and principles of modern accounting procedures including record keeping, classifying, reporting, and analyzing basic financial information.
-Basic record keeping functions for both service and merchandising enterprises will be covered.
+Basic record keeping functions for service enterprises.
 Fall.
-Spring SL - AC 210.
+Spring.
+SL - AC 210.
 Principles of Accounting I 3 hours.
 Accounting for both non-major and the major.
 Basic principles of the complete accounting cycle.
 Analysis of the balance sheet, income statement, other financial statements.
 Prerequisite: Sophomore standing or permission of instructor.
 Fall.
 Spring. - AC 220.
 Principles of Accounting II 3 hours.
 Continuation of AC 210.
 Partnerships and corporations, special emphasis on accounting procedures for the assets and liabilities commonly found in business.
 Prerequisite: AC 210.
 Fall.
 Spring.